Department of Pharmaceutical Sciences Graduate Student Handbook

 Our program

-• PhD in Pharmaceutical Science, designed to be completed in four to five years
+• Designed to be completed in four to five years

 • Interdisciplinary focused on identifying and overcoming key hurdles in the design and development of pharmaceutical technologies.

-The MS program is focused on foundational and technical knowledge to prepare students with work force-ready skills.
-The coursework and seminars are designed to provide students with theoretical and applied knowledge, and in particular, requires class and lab work in analytical methods and instrumentation in order to prepare students for the workforce.
+The MS program is focused on foundational and technical knowledge to prepare students with workforce-ready skills.
+The coursework and seminars are designed to provide students with theoretical and applied knowledge, and in particular, requires class and lab work in analytical methods and instrumentation to prepare students for the workforce.
 Students have the option of completing a research project in the department or through internships to expand their experience.
-The final semester of the 1.5 year MS program allows for a research project, internship and/or elective coursework depending on availability of placements and students’ interests.
+The final semester of the MS program allows for a research project, internship, and/or elective coursework depending on the availability of placements and students’ interests.

 In the course of training, students are expected to demonstrate, by appropriate examination, a breadth of knowledge in pharmaceutical and biomedical sciences, with the integration of chemistry, biochemistry, biology and physiology.

 The PhD program is interdisciplinary with strong research and resource capabilities, where students can learn from faculty members with expertise in many different subject areas.
 The program consists of foundational courses in the first year followed by more specialized training in the second year.
-Remaining years of the program are dedicated to mentored research, culminating in a doctoral dissertation.
-Specific training in experimental design and scientific communication take place throughout the duration of the PhD program, which typically takes 5 years for completion.
+The remaining years of the program are dedicated to mentored research, culminating in a doctoral dissertation.
+Specific training in experimental design and scientific communication takes place throughout the PhD program, which typically takes 5 years to complete.

 Members of the Faculty